upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 </center>

 A database connection is known as **session**.
-You can create a session by importing the adapter package and using the `Open()` function that it provides:
+You can create a session by importing the adapter package and using the `Open()` function that every adapter provides:

 ```
 import "upper.io/db.v2/postgresql" // The PostgreSQL adapter